mangohead12/PatrickFPortfolio/_projects/robot_arm.md

 Output > Desired
 $$

-All three joints of the arm uses the same size gearbox since they all have a torque requirement below the max output torque and can perform a 180 degree rotation under a second and have a torque requirement below the max output torque.
+All three joints of the arm uses the same size gearbox since they all have a torque requirement below the max output torque and can perform a 180 degree rotation under a second.

 ![Side view of the arm gearbox]({{ '/images/robot-arm3.png' | relative_url }}){:.img-fluid}

 ### Part Selection
 ---
-In order to meet our deadline, we selected materials that were available and were compatible with the machinery we had access to.
-Some machinery we used included the HAAS TM-1 and some manual mills and lathes.
+In order to meet our deadline, we selected materials that were compatible with the machinery we had access to.
+Machinery we used included the HAAS TM-1 and some manual mills and lathes.

 The main structural aluminum was sourced from the remnant section at Industrial Metal Supply, where we found an 8-foot piece of 6x2-inch 6061 tubing for $40.
-The carbon fiber tubes, aluminum round tubing, and bearings were purchased from Amazon, chosen for their convenient sizes and affordability at the time.
+The carbon fiber tubes, aluminum round tubing, and bearings were purchased from Amazon.

 <div class="video-container">
   <iframe